JYC11/d4b-blog/README.md

-# Django For Beginners Chapter 5: Blog
+# Django For Beginners Chapter 5~: Blog

 ## Description
-A very simple blog that allows CRUD through the superadmin account.
+A very simple blog that allows CRUD through forms.
 This time there is a very simple frontend and we handle more routes leading to posts.

-## New topic: Routing through html
+## New topic 1: Routing through html
 Nothing groundbreakingly new.
 This is something I learned while studying Node with the MVC pattern but in Django things have different vocabularies and stuff.

 To summarise how things are done in Django(as per my understanding so far):